 Under Washington law, the child’s residential schedule and the ability of the parents to make decisions for the child are addressed separately.
 A parent with whom the child is currently residing has the power to make day-to-day and emergency decisions on the child’s behalf.
 However, the ability to make significant decisions that affect the child is outlined in the family’s parenting plan.
 Examples of significant decisions include decisions about medical care, education, religious upbringing, and the age at which the child should date or have a cell phone.
 The court can order either the primary residential parent or the non-residential parent to have the power to make these decisions, or the parents may have the power only to make decisions jointly.
 In determining whether to leave this decision-making authority to one or both parents, the court can consider a number of different factors, including whether the parents agree to mutual decision-making, a history of abuse, abandonment, or neglect by either parent, the desire and cooperativeness of each parent to participate in the decision-making process, the historical participation of each parent in the decision-making process, and the parties’ geographical proximity to one another.

 Whether you are seeking joint or sole custody of your child, our Washington child custody attorneys can guide you through every step of the court proceedings necessary to obtain custody.
 We are here to answer your questions, both now and in the future, about your custody case and the impact that contested custody proceedings will have on your family.
-At Ashby Law, we have represented the interests of countless families throughout the child custody process.
+At Pacific Northwest Family Law, we have represented the interests of countless families throughout the child custody process.
 Contact our office today at (509) 572-3700 or by e-mail at [email protected] and set up a time to talk about your case.